Exterior views of the VA Boston Healthcare System's three main locations. Different shots of three buildings are shown left to right.

 VA Boston Healthcare System

 The U.S. Department of Veterans Affairs Boston Healthcare System (VABHS) is one of America’s top-tier medical facility systems.
-Veterans can visit the West Roxbury campus to access top mesothelioma treatment.
+Veterans can visit the West Roxbury campus to access top mesothelioma treatment and specialists.

 About Boston VA

-The Boston VA’s mesothelioma treatment program rivals that of many of the nation’s top private facilities for cutting-edge treatment and quality patient care.
+The Boston VA’s mesothelioma treatment program rivals many of the nation’s top private facilities for cutting-edge treatment and quality patient care.

-The major Boston VA medical centers are located in Jamaica Plain, Brockton, and West Roxbury.
+The major Boston VA medical centers are Jamaica Plain, Brockton, and West Roxbury.

-The VA Boston Healthcare System has consistently been rated as one of the best-funded and administered health facilities in the nation.
+The VA Boston Healthcare System has consistently been rated as one of the nation’s best-funded and administered health facilities.
 It also has one of the finest mesothelioma treatment centers worldwide.

 The Boston VA can help veterans with pleural mesothelioma (the most common type of this cancer).
 The VA conducts thoracic surgery, experimental research, and clinical trials to help cancer patients.
 It also teaches medical students about cutting-edge mesothelioma intervention.